 Johannes Joseph Maria (Jan) Hoogervorst

-Daughter Ilse Kaufmann-Liebert is the only one to survive, and when the war is over, Ilse and her husbant Fritz Kaufmann start rebuilding the factory on request of the workers.
-In 1952 not only the company is growing fast, but also Ilse and Fritz their familly is.
+Daughter Ilse Kaufmann-Liebert is the only one to survive, and when the war is over, Ilse and her husband Fritz Kaufmann start rebuilding the factory on request of the workers.
+In 1952 not only the company is growing fast, but also Ilse and Fritz their family is.
 They have 3 children at this point.
 Fritz dies in 1952 and Ilse is on her own to lead the company.
 A time of external directors encounters.
-Later in the 1950’s Ilse meets Industrial designer JJM Hoogervorst from Haarlem on the year exhibition in Utrecht.
-This is when the glorious days of Anvia begin.
-They are the 1950s and 60s.
-The designs of JJM Hoogervorst gets Anvia to an international level of fame.
+Later in the 1950s Ilse meets Industrial designer JJM Hoogervorst from Haarlem on the year exhibition in Utrecht.
+This is when the glorious days of ANVIA begin.
+It is the 50s and 60s.
+The designs of JJM Hoogervorst gets ANVIA to an international level of fame.

 In the early 80s Ilse retires, and ANVIA gets sold to a window blinds company, and the name and products disappear.

 Until a couple of years ago Michel Klein from the Netherlands brings the brand back to life.
 They are now making high quality lighting again, complementing the fine mid century design pieces created by JJM Hoogervorst.
 Ilse, her children, and Hoogervorst his son, all added their piece to the story, the ANVIA history.